About the Classes | Schedule &c | 2026 Class Brochure

 Details |

-BOOKING: please phone/email before attending, providing your contact details to confirm your place in the class.
+BOOKING: please phone/email before attending, providing your contact details to confirm your place in the class, and for any questions. .

 Please bring your own water and snacks.